 With these objectives in mind, USIP supports the Tunisian National Police and the National Guard in reforming their training management, pedagogical approaches, and curricula.
 The Institute conducted a comprehensive assessment of training systems and is providing technical assistance as they transform their training systems to develop a professional, community-oriented security service.

-USIP’s Justice and Security Dialogue program also works in Tunisia to build trust and cooperation among Tunisian citizens.
+USIP’s Justice and Security Dialogue program works in Tunisia to build trust and cooperation among Tunisian citizens and security providers.
 This transparent, participatory dialogue allows Tunisian citizens and security forces to jointly identify and address local and national security challenges.

 Improving Regional Border Security